Raja24-selvaraj/Raja24-selvaraj/README.md

 - 🌱 I’m currently learning **React native**

-- 👯 I’m looking to collaborate on **Sure!
-Here’s a sentence for expressing your interest in collaborating with people who know aboutI am looking to collaborate with individuals who have expertise in full-stack and software development to create innovative and impactful projects together.**
+- 👯 I’m looking to collaborate on with people who know aboutI am looking to collaborate with individuals who have expertise in full-stack and software development to create innovative and impactful projects together.

-- 🤝 I’m looking for help with **I’m looking for help from individuals experienced in full-stack and software development to collaborate on exciting new projects.**
+- 🤝 I’m looking for help with  individuals experienced in full-stack and software development to collaborate on exciting new projects.**

 - 👨‍💻 All of my projects are available at [rajas24.neocities.org](rajas24.neocities.org)